 Sec.
 1369-1.
 List of Properties Potentially Eligible for Cultural Heritage Site Designation.
-The County Resource Management Agency shall maintain record of known Potential Cultural Heritage Sites within its applicable land use permitting system.
-Said list shall also include Ventura County sites listed in the National Register of Historic Places and California Register of Historical Resources.
+The County Resource Management Agency shall maintain record of known potential Cultural Heritage Sites within its applicable land use permitting system.

 Sec.
 1369-2.
 Survey Results.
 Any list of Cultural Heritage resources which may be eligible for designation as Cultural Heritage Sites resulting from a historic survey shall contain a statement indicating, where appropriate, that sites are private and not open to the public.